Using TUMS During Your Pregnancy

 Heartburn is a common discomfort experienced during pregnancy.
 However, many women experience heartburn for the first time after getting pregnant.
 Generally, it is harmless but it can be uncomfortable.
-This common concern makes the question, is it alright to take TUMS during pregnancy also common?
-TUMS was not specifically created for expecting mothers.
+This common concern raises the question, is it safe to take TUMS during pregnancy?
+TUMS is not specifically created for expecting mothers.

-You do want to consult with your healthcare provider before taking any antacids containing sodium bicarbonate.
+You should consult with your healthcare provider before taking any antacids containing sodium bicarbonate.

 Here are some steps you can take:

 - Avoid food and beverages that cause you gastrointestinal distress – For example: caffeine; chocolate; acidic foods like citrus fruits and juices, tomatoes, mustard, and vinegar; processed meats; mint products; and spicy, highly seasoned, fried, or fatty foods.